yarah-yma1/CIFAR-10-Dataset/README.md

 wrapt==1.17.3
 ```
 # How to Use
-To run this code, you will need to have a Python environment installed on your computer.
+In order to run this code, you must activate a Python environment installed on your computer and activated.
 You can download "cifar_10_dataset.py" into a folder, and open the folder within VS Code.
 The CIFAR-10 dataset is automatically downloaded and loaded in the script, so no external dataset is required.

 # References